Hyperobjekt/hyperobjekt-site/content/blog/year-in-review.md

 <h3>VI.
 The Year Ahead</h3>

-Looking forward, we're gearing up to release new features, expansions, and upgrades for the above-mentioned projects, and we're also excited for the opportunity to work with new clients.
+Looking forward, we're gearing up to release new features and expansions for the above-mentioned projects, and we're also excited for the opportunity to work with new clients.
 If you have a project that involves design & web development, data visualization & analysis, UX consultation, or any of the other skills in our wheelhouse, please feel free to reach out to us at <a href="mailto:info@hyperobjekt.com">info@hyperobjekt.com</a>.
 We'd love to connect and learn how we might be of service.

 Have a great new year, and stay tuned for more from us!